ionic-team/capacitor/site/docs-md/getting-started/index.md

 # Installing Capacitor

-There are two ways to start using Capacitor: adding Capacitor to an existing frontend project (recommended), or starting a fresh project.
-Capacitor was designed primarily to drop-in to existing frontend projects, but comes with a simple starting project structure if you'd like to start fresh.
+<p class="intro">There are two ways to start using Capacitor: adding Capacitor to an existing frontend project (recommended), or starting a fresh project.
+Capacitor was designed primarily to drop-in to existing frontend projects, but comes with a simple starting project structure if you'd like to start fresh.</p>

 Capacitor provides a native mobile runtime and API layer for web apps.
 It does _not_ come with any specific set of UI controls which you will most likely need unless you're building a game or something similar.